 CASA of East Tennessee is a community-based program that recruits, trains, and supports citizen-volunteers to advocate for the best interests of abused and neglected children in Knox County.
 Click here for volunteer opportunities and here to make a donation.

 CedarBrook Outreach is a nonprofit dedicated to reaching our community through compassion, truth, and hope.
-They are looking for volunteers interested in helping with their various outreach programs and welcome financial donations as well.

 Center for English is one of the largest support organizations for adult English language learners in Knoxville, offering 7 levels of instruction (Beginner-Advanced), online and in-person classes, with childcare and transportation assistance available.
 Click here to learn how you can get involved.